anionDev/ProjectTemplates/Templates/Conventions/RepositoryStructure/CommonProjectStructure/CommonProjectStructure.md

 `<codeunit>` must be replaced by the name of the codeunit.
 There are the following rules for the name of a codeunit:

-- It is supposed to be a meaningful english name or abbreviation.
+- It is supposed to be a meaningful English name or abbreviation.
 - It must be in [Pascal-case](https://www.theserverside.com/definition/Pascal-case).
-- It is primary intented to be a project-internal label
+- It is primary intended to be a project-internal label

 A merge on the main-branch is only allowed if the scripts `CommonTasks.py`, `RunTestcases.py`, `Linting.py`, `GenerateReference.py` exits with 0 for each codeunit.
 It is also recommended to run `Build.py` for each codeunit to ensure that the build-script also runs without any errors.